 All comments, feedback or complaints received in writing by e-mail, fax, or mail will be answered or acknowledged within 15 business days.
 If it is not possible to resolve the complaint during that time, the acknowledgement will outline what steps are being taken and whether there will be any further response from the SIU.

-All government organizations are required by the Accessibility Standards for Customer Service (Ontario Regulation 429/07) to have a process in place to receive feedback on the accessibility of services in order to assess their quality.
 If you provide personal information when providing feedback or making a complaint, the SIU will only use this information to acknowledge and respond to the submission.